app.build: A Production Framework for Scaling Agentic Prompt-to-App Generation with Environment Scaffolding: Introduction

 \subsection{Contributions}

 Our work advances \emph{environment-first} agent design.
 The main contributions are:

-\begin{itemize} \item \textbf{Environment Scaffolding Paradigm.} We formalize \emph{environment scaffolding (ES)} and show how structuring the action space with per-step validation enables reliable code generation without model-specific tricks. \item \textbf{Open-Source Framework (app.build).} We release an implementation of ES that targets three stacks (TypeScript/tRPC, PHP/Laravel, Python/NiceGUI) and ships with validators and deployment hooks. \item \textbf{Empirical Evaluation.} Across end-to-end app-building tasks, we quantify the effect of validation layers and iterative repair, and compare multiple LLM backends under the same environment. \item \textbf{Methodological Insight.} We find that improving the \emph{environment} (constraints, tests, repair loops) often matters more than scaling the model for production reliability. \item \textbf{Community Adoption.} The framework has been used to generate thousands of applications in practice, suggesting ES is useful beyond controlled experiments. \end{itemize}
+\begin{itemize} \item \textbf{Environment Scaffolding Paradigm.} We formalize \emph{environment scaffolding (ES)} and show how structuring the action space with per-step validation enables reliable code generation without model-specific tricks. \item \textbf{Open-Source Framework (app.build).} We release an implementation of ES that targets three stacks (TypeScript/tRPC, PHP/Laravel, Python/NiceGUI) and ships with validators and deployment hooks.
+The framework has gained 650+ GitHub stars and 89 forks, demonstrating practitioner adoption. \item \textbf{Two-Tier Empirical Evaluation.} We conduct 300 end-to-end generation experiments with automated metrics (success rate, cost, tokens, duration) plus detailed human evaluation on 30 representative prompts with 6-criteria quality rubric.
+This methodology combines automated consistency checks at scale with manual viability assessment on representative samples. \item \textbf{Production-Scale Validation.} The framework has been deployed in production since June 2025, generating over 3000 user applications during the first 4 months with hundreds of applications generated daily at peak usage, providing ecological validity beyond controlled experiments. \item \textbf{Cost-Performance Analysis.} We quantify validation overhead through token usage and cost-per-viable-app metrics, showing open-weights models (Qwen3) achieve 70\% success at 8.2x lower cost (\$0.61 vs \$5.01 per viable app), while validation ablations reveal that comprehensive testing increases costs by~\$40 per cohort but catches real defects. \item \textbf{Methodological Insight.} We find that improving the \emph{environment} (constraints, tests, repair loops) often matters more than scaling the model for production reliability, with lightweight smoke tests and backend validation providing most gains while End-to-End (E2E) browser tests introduce brittleness. \end{itemize}